Prenuptial agreement: United States

-Prenuptial agreements may limit the parties' property and spousal support rights, but also to guarantee either party the right to seek or receive spousal support up to a certain limit.
+Prenuptial agreements may limit the parties' property and spousal support rights but also guarantee either party the right to seek or receive spousal support up to a certain limit.
 It may be impossible to set aside a properly drafted and executed prenup.
 A prenup can dictate not only what happens if the parties divorce, but also what happens when they die.
 They can act as a contract to make a will and/or eliminate all of one's rights to property, probate homestead, probate allowance, right to take as a predetermined heir, and the right to act as an executor and administrator of one's spouse's estate.

-A prenuptial agreement is only valid if it is completed prior to marriage.
+A prenuptial agreement is only valid if it is completed before marriage.
 After a couple is married, they may draw up a post-nuptial agreement.

 In most jurisdictions in the United States, five elements are required for a valid prenuptial agreement: